AccentDesign/recruitment-HTML-CSS-JS-PHP/Readme.md

 ## Questions

 - What libraries did you add to the frontend?
 What are they used for?
+- How long did you spend completing the test?
 - If you had more time, what further improvements or new features would you add?
 - Which parts are you most proud of?
 And why?
 - Which parts did you spend the most time with?
 What did you find most difficult?